NXT TakeOver: Chicago II: Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
 In 2017, NXT held an event titled NXT TakeOver: Chicago, which took place at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-A second Chicago event, titled Chicago II, was scheduled to be held at the same venue on June 16, 2018, as a support show for that year's Money in the Bank pay-per-view.
+On November 23, 2017, a second Chicago event, titled Chicago II, was scheduled to be held at the same venue on June 16, 2018, as a support show for that year's Money in the Bank pay-per-view.
 Chicago II was the 20th NXT TakeOver event.
+Tickets went on sale on April 14.

 Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card comprised five matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the April 25 episode of NXT, Adam Cole defeated Oney Lorcan to retain the NXT North American Championship after interference from The Undisputed Era.
 After the match, The Undisputed Era attacked Lorcan.
 Danny Burch came out to help Lorcan, but was stopped by Cole.
 The following week, after Pete Dunne defeated Roderick Strong by disqualification, Lorcan and Burch saved Dunne from The Undisputed Era.
 On the May 16 episode of NXT, Dunne, Lorcan and Burch defeated The Undisputed Era in a six-man tag team match.
 The following week, a tag team match between The Undisputed Era and Lorcan and Burch for the NXT Tag Team Championship was scheduled for TakeOver: Chicago.

 On the May 30 episode of NXT, Lars Sullivan was revealed as Aleister Black's challenger for the NXT Championship.
 A match between the two for the title was scheduled for TakeOver: Chicago.

 At TakeOver: New Orleans, Johnny Gargano defeated Tommaso Ciampa in an unsanctioned match.
 On the April 25 episode of NXT, Gargano was scheduled to face Aleister Black for the NXT Championship, but Ciampa attacked Gargano to prevent the match from happening.
 On the May 16 episode, Gargano's wife Candice LeRae slapped Ciampa.
 The next week, Gargano called Ciampa out, which led to a brawl between the two in which Gargano was inadvertently knocked into his wife.
 The next week, a street fight between the two was scheduled for TakeOver: Chicago.